Rajrappa: Pilgrimage centre

-In popular culture Chinnamasta is featured in the detective story of Bengali novel Feluda series "Chhinnamastar Abhishap" by the renowned filmmaker Satyajit Ray.

 Civic administration

 Police station

 Rajrappa police station serves Chitarpur CD block.

 Economy

 Coal mining

 Rajrappa Area of Central Coalfields Limited (CCL), a subsidiary of Coal India Limited, is located in Ramgarh Coalfield.
 It is one of the biggest coal-fields in this region.
 It is widely known as the Rajrappa Project, which consist of the main quarry (a huge open cast mine), offices, colonies, recreation facilities, shopping complexes, a police out-post and public utility buildings.
 It is a complete township in itself.